Foundation Year Courses

 What is a Foundation Year Course, or Degree with Foundation Year at Durham?

 A Degree with Foundation Year, or Foundation Year Course at Durham University is a fully integrated degree course counting as Year 0 of an undergraduate degree programme.
 Students sign up for a full undergraduate degree course, which has an additional preperation year (Foundation Year).
-This route is open to UK and international students.
+This route is open to UK and EU students.
 It is designed to provide you with the opportunity to gain the skills and knowledge you will need to progress to your chosen Durham University degree programme.

 What subjects are available?

 We offer degree courses with Foundation Years for all departments in Durham University.
 You can search for degree with foundation routes here.
-Remember to search for the academic subject with foundation (e.g. "Medicine with Foundation") and that you are looking at the correct year for your entry.
+Remember to search for the academic subject with foundation (e.g. "Biology with Foundation") and that you are looking at the correct year for your entry.

 What will I study?

 We provide a range of modules to help prepare you for your specific degree programme.
 These might include English, Statistics, Philosophy and specialised Academic Practice courses.
 You can see which specific modules you would be studying for each programme here.

 In your Foundation Year you will study the equivalent of 120 credits, which are divided into modules of between 10 and 30 credits.
 An academic year is divided into 2 teaching blocks which run over 3 terms: Michaelmas (10 teaching weeks), Epiphany (8 teaching weeks), and Easter (3 teaching weeks and a 4 week exam period).
 Each teaching week will contain up to 18 hours of classes and we expect you to study for an additional 18 hours per week outside class (9 hours of classes and 9 hours of additional study for part-time students).